anncam/Transformers/README.md

 Proposed ***AlterNet*** model to incorporate the advantages of ViT and CNN models:
 - Combines ViT and CNNs by changing ratio of multi head self attentions to convolutional layers
+  -   first add a MSA block at the end of a CNN model
+  -   if that doesn't improve the model, add move MSAs at earlier stages throughout model
 - Ended up outperforming CNNs and ViTs even on very small data sets

 ## ViT Example code: